Skip Navigation

 Understand Network Access Protection (NAP).

-1. Understand the purpose of NAP and the requirements for NAP.
+1. Understand the purpose of NAP and when to use NAP.

 Standard 3